Class of 2015

 Kristina spent her Global Inquiry summer at Shandong University in Jinan, China, studying the effectiveness of the Housing Provident Fund in promoting home purchases, through a scholarship from Multicultural Student Programs and Services.

 Kristina interned at a real estate consultancy firm while studying abroad in London during the fall of her junior year, which was critical to helping her explore business and the financial world.
 Her Professional Venture summer took her to Chicago for an internship in Private Wealth Management at Goldman Sachs.

 On campus, Kristina worked as a student manager for the Notre Dame Development Phone Center, an associate for the Jubilee Initiative for Financial Inclusion, and a peer advisor for the First Year of Studies.
 She was very involved in Notre Dame Right to Life and her senior thesis focused on measuring the effects of the South Bend Women's Care Center on abortion and birth rates.

-Kristina works full-time as an analyst at the investment bank Jefferies in New York City.
-She has also helped start a new pro-life group in New York called Pro-Life Future NYC.
+After graduation, Kristina worked as an analyst at the investment bank Jefferies in New York City.
+She also helped to start a pro-life group in New York called Pro-Life Future NYC.